Binary Radiance Fields: Related Work

 \paragraph{Radiance Fields Compression} Despite the acceleration of training and rendering, the explicit and the hybrid radiance fields have difficulties utilized in various applications due to their large storage.
 Consequently, there are several attempts to reduce the storage of the models.

-For instance, PlenOctrees~\cite{yu2021plenoctrees} and Pleoxels~\cite{fridovich2022plenoxels} filter the voxels using weight-based thresholding for leaving only the set of sparse voxels, which are sufficient to represent the scene.
+For instance, PlenOctrees~\cite{yu2021plenoctrees} and \rebuttal{Plenoxels}~\cite{fridovich2022plenoxels} filter the voxels using weight-based thresholding for leaving only the set of sparse voxels, which are sufficient to represent the scene.
 The distortion loss in DVGO-v2~\cite{sun2022improved} enables it to achieve better quality and greater resolution compactness.
 Other approaches apply bit quantization after the training.
-PlenOctrees~\cite{yu2021plenoctrees}, PeRFception~\cite{jeong2022perfception}, and Re:NeRF~\cite{deng2023compressing} all apply low-bit quantization of trained local features.
-Re:NeRF~\cite{deng2023compressing} and VQRF~\cite{li2022compressing} have proposed methods for compressing existing explicit or hybrid radiance field models, including post-optimization processes.
+PlenOctrees~\cite{yu2021plenoctrees}, PeRFception~\cite{jeong2022perfception}, and Re:NeRF~\cite{deng2023compressing} all apply low-bit quantization of trained local features. \rebuttal{VQAD~\cite{takikawa2022variable} compresses the feature grid parameters into a small codebook with learned indices.} Re:NeRF~\cite{deng2023compressing} and VQRF~\cite{li2022compressing} have proposed methods for compressing existing explicit or hybrid radiance field models, including post-optimization processes. \rebuttal{Also, Rho et al.~\cite{rho2023masked} achieve high storage efficiency by applying wavelet transform on hyrbrid radiance field models with learnable masks.}

 Although the post-processing approaches above successfully reduce the storage requirements of the radiance field models, they have several disadvantages.
 Firstly, they require additional optimization steps for compression, which can be time-consuming.
 Also, their performance is bounded by the performance of the pre-trained models.
 In contrast, our approach performs binarization during training with the efficient 2D/3D feature grid representation.
 Our approach does not require any post-optimization processes and shows better rendering quality with even smaller storage space.